 STAR is a family-friendly competition, and CCA Florida youth members (ages 6 to 17) can participate for free.
 Kids are encouraged to submit entries in the Youth Scholarship Division presented by Academy Sports + Outdoors for a chance to win a scholarship, with more than $100,000 available.

-Other divisions include ladies, kayak, guides and many more.
-Since most division winners are determined by a random drawing, it is not about the catching the biggest fish but submitting the most qualifying entries.
+Other divisions include ladies, kayaks, guides, and many more.
+Since most division winners are determined by a random drawing, it is not about catching the biggest fish but submitting the most qualifying entries.